-Be sure to look for the “HT” marking on pallets; it’s an indication that they’ve been heat-treated (aka kiln-dried).
+Just be sure to look for the “HT” marking on pallets; it’s an indication that they’ve been heat-treated (aka kiln-dried).
 You don’t want to burn any that have been pressure-treated.
 They’ll have an MB on them, which stands for Methyl Bromide.

 Do you have other sources for free firewood?
 I’d love to hear about them.